MoonshotLab/reflektor/README.md

-x Visit JunkDrawer's Partner Info page x Parse the page and look for all the names x Store the name, id, and picture in a new mongo record
+x Visit JunkDrawer's Partner Info page x Parse the page and look for all the names x Store the name, id, and picture in a new mongo record x Look for a face in the photo x Crop it to face dimensions x Store it in the faces dir with it's mongo record
+7. Keep CV from barfing all over itself - too much processing...
+7. Delete old photo from tmp

 ### Web App
 1. Serve a random pic from the temp directory